unifi-utilities/.github/profile/README.md

 ## Community
 [![Discord](https://img.shields.io:/discord/939817841107034172?label=Discord&logo=Discord&style=for-the-badge "Discord")](https://discord.gg/8zqrQJFghg)

 The discord is small but lively, if you need in person help you are likely to find it there!
-There is a dedicated group of people who volunteer there time to keep the project flourishing.
+There is a dedicated group of people who volunteer their time to keep the project flourishing.

 ## Rules